 Of course, you expect your insurance company to look at your driving record before offering you a quote, but did you know they also examine your credit history?
 What in the world could your financial history have to do with the way you drive your vehicle?

-Despite anything concrete, quotes continue to prove that people of the same age and in the same place pay different premiums based on their credit score.
+Despite anything concrete, quotes continue to prove that people of the same age and in the same place pay different premiums based on their credit rating.
 We aren’t sure how a poor credit score makes you a bad driver, but according to the insurance companies, it does.

 17. Your Location Matters